Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Main Results

 If we test $c=0$, the expression simplifies to $\text{Img}(\iota) - 1 = 1-1 = 0$, which is true.
 If $c \neq 0$, the term in the eqn. \eqref{eq:arg_img} does not simplify to zero.
 Therefore, the only possible solution that satisfies the condition for all time is $c=0$.

 Since $c=0$, the trajectory for $i$ is $\overrightarrow{P_i}(t)=\alpha\overrightarrow{P_j}(t)$.
 This confirms that agent $i$ circumnavigates the same centre $O$ as agent $j$ and shares the same angular velocity $\omega_j$. \end{proof} \begin{remark} When Lemma \ref{lemm:unique_equilibrium} holds, the triangle $\triangle TP_iP_j$ (see Fig. \ref{fig:engage_geom}) is a rigid body.
-Its side lengths,the radii $R_j = \|P_j(t) - O\|$ and $R_i = \|P_i(t) - O\|$, and the inter-agent distance $r_{ij} = \|P_j(t) - P_i(t)\|$ are all invariant for all $ t \in \mathbb{R} $. \end{remark}
+Its side lengths, the radii $R_j = \|P_j(t) - O\|$ and $R_i = \|P_i(t) - O\|$, and the inter-agent distance $r_{ij}$ are all invariant for all $ t \in \mathbb{R} $. \end{remark}

-Having established in Lemma \ref{lemm:unique_equilibrium} that circumnavigation for any agent $i$ is characterised by constant values of $e_{i_1}$ and $e_{i_2}$ as defined in eqn. \eqref{eq:error variables}.
-We now transition from this definition to its implementation.
-In the next result, we present the distributed guidance law for the followers. \begin{theorem} Consider a system of $n$ agents governed by kinematics defined in eqn. \eqref{eq:unicycle_kinematics}.
+With the required information to circumnavigate, we move on to its implementation in the following result. \begin{theorem} Consider a system of $n$ agents governed by kinematics defined in eqn. \eqref{eq:unicycle_kinematics}.
 Let every leader $l \in \mathcal{L}$ move on a stable circular path such that $\lim_{t\to t_f} r_l(t) = \bar{r}_{l}$ and $\dot\gamma_l(t)\to \bar{\omega}_{l}$.
-Under Assumption \ref{assumption_mutli-out-neighb}, each follower $i \in \mathcal{F}$ is guaranteed to circumnavigate the target $T$ at the same angular rate as the leader at the terminus of its directed path in $\mathcal{G}_C$ under the following distributed guidance law:
+Under Assumption \ref{assumption_mutli-out-neighb} and $C_1,C_2 \in \mathbb{R}^+$, each follower $i \in \mathcal{F}$ is guaranteed to circumnavigate the target $T$ at the same angular rate as the leader at the terminus of its directed path in $\mathcal{G}_C$ under the following distributed guidance law:

-where $C_1,C_2 \in \mathbb{R}^+$. \end{theorem} \begin{proof} The proof proceeds in two stages: first, establishing the stability of a single follower with an out-neighbour that circumnavigates the target, and second, propagating this stability through the communication graph via induction.
+\end{theorem} \begin{proof} The proof proceeds in two stages: first, establishing the stability of a single follower with an out-neighbour that circumnavigates the target, and second, propagating this stability through the communication graph via induction.

 Consider a single follower $i \in \mathcal{F}$ having an out-neighbour $j \in \mathcal{L}$ that is already on a stable circular path (see Fig. \ref{fig:engage_geom}).
 Now based on the equilibrium conditions from Lemma \ref{lemm:unique_equilibrium}, the two error variables $e_{i_1} = \gamma_j - \gamma_i$ and $e_{i_2} = \lambda_{ij} - \gamma_i$ are constant at equilibrium.
 Let the state vector be $\mathbf{e}_i = [e_{i_1} \quad e_{i_2}]^T$.
 The system dynamics are given by: